Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Iowa Stats and Trends

-- The Hawkeyes have covered the spread once this season when underdogs by 2.5 points or more (in three chances).
+- The Hawkeyes have covered the spread once this year when underdogs by 2.5 points or more (in three chances).

-- Iowa has hit the over in 46.2% of its opportunities this season (six times in 13 games with a set point total).
+- Iowa has hit the over in 46.2% of its opportunities this season (six times over 13 games with a set point total).

-- Iowa is 7-2 against the spread and 9-0 overall in games when it puts up more than 22.1 points.
+- When Iowa scores more than 22.1 points, it is 7-2 against the spread and 9-0 overall.

-- In games that Iowa totals over 337.1 yards, the team is 3-1 against the spread and 4-0 overall.
+- Iowa is 3-1 against the spread and 4-0 overall when the team picks up over 337.1 yards.

 - The Hawkeyes have turned the ball over seven more times (16 total) than the Wildcats have forced a turnover (9) this season.